BDA-KTS/claim_similarity_retrieval/README.md

 This method may struggle with nuanced meanings and can be computationally intensive for large datasets.

 ## Publication
 - Gangopadhyay, S., Boland, K., Dessí, D., Dietze, S., Fafalios, P., Tchechmedjiev, A., ... & Jabeen, H. (2023, May).
-Truth or dare: Investigating claims truthfulness with claimskg.
+Truth or dare: Investigating Claims Truthfulness with ClaimsKG.
 In D2R2 2023-2nd International Workshop on Linked Data-driven Resilience Research (Vol. 3401).

 ## Contact
 For questions or feedback, contact Susmita Gangopadhyay via [Susmita.Gangopadhyay@gesis.org](mailto: Susmita.Gangopadhyay@gesis.org).